zthewriter/bench/TW Bootcamp/software_dev_projects.md

 ## Types of Solutions Wizeline Offers

-Software development solutions are diverse becuase technology service providers have multiple frameworks and strategies to solve a specific problem or need.
+Software development solutions are diverse because technology service providers have multiple frameworks and strategies to solve a specific problem or need.
 We can categorize solutions as:

 ### Software architecture
 - Frontend